-This year [community group] will mark International Day of People with Disability by [insert details of how you will be celebrating].
+This year [community group] will mark International Day of People with Disability by [insert details of your event].

-We encourage everyone to get involved and join the celebration!
-Together, we can all take action to challenge stereotypes, remove barriers and promote inclusive and respectful attitudes and behaviours in our community.
+We encourage everyone to get involved and join the event!
+Together, we can all take action to challenge perceptions about disability, remove barriers and promote inclusive and respectful attitudes and behaviours in our community.